top of page

 Rehoming a pet can be a difficult decision, and we understand that sometimes circumstances change.
 Below you’ll find helpful resources and guidance to ensure your pet finds a safe and loving new home.

 Please note: Living Free Animal Sanctuary is not able to accept animals directly from the public.
 We rescue cats and dogs from municipal shelters, focusing on those most at risk of euthanasia.
-However, the resources listed here can help you responsibly rehome your pet or find organizations that may be able to assist.

 Living Free Animal Sanctuary provides these resources as a community guide only.
 We do not endorse or guarantee the services listed and availability or pricing may change at any time.
 We encourage you to contact each provider directly for the most current information.